The Chimera: The Greek Monster Challenging the Imaginable

 Chimera’s Mother: Echidna

 Chimera was birthed by a beautiful maiden that goes by the name of Echidna.
-While she was a beautiful maiden with a human head, she was also half snake.
-Hesiod, a Greek poet, described Chimera’s mother as a flesh eating monster who wasn’t bound to categorization.
-That is to say, she could neither be seen as a mortal man nor as an immortal god.
+While she was a beautiful maiden with a human head, she was also a half-snake.
+Hesiod, a Greek poet, described Chimera’s mother as a flesh-eating monster who wasn’t bound to categorization.
+That is to say, she could neither be seen as a mortal human nor as an immortal god.

 What, then, was she?
-Hesiod described her as half nymph, who neither dies or grows old.
+Hesiod described her as half nymph, who neither dies nor grows old.
 While other nymphs eventually do grow old, Echidna wasn’t about that life.
-Maybe it was because of the raw flesh that she ate because her other half was related with a snake.
+Maybe it was because of the raw flesh that she ate because her other half was related to a snake.
 But, most likely, it was because she lived in the underworld: a place that people dwelled in forever.

 Chimera’s Father: Typhon

 The creature that fathered Chimera went by the name of Typhon.
-He is known as a giant that was buried in Sicily, after Zeus put him there.
-Typhon was the son of Gaia and was known to have a hundred fire breathing snake heads.
+He is known as a giant that was buried in Sicily after Zeus killed him.
+Typhon was the son of Gaia and was known to have a hundred fire-breathing snake heads.

-Anyway, not only would Typhon have a myriad of snakes on his head, he was also so big that his head would reach the stars as soon as he stood up.
+Not only did Typhon have a myriad of snakes on his head, but he was also so big that his head would reach the stars as soon as he stood up.
 When he stretched his arms properly, he would be able to reach all the way from east to west.
 At least, that’s the story in Hesiod’s epic poem that was published around the seventh century BC.

 Origin of the Early Greek Myth